json-schema-org/json-schema-spec/jsonschema-core.md

 ## Introduction

 JSON Schema is a JSON media type for defining the structure of JSON data.
-JSON Schema is intended to define validation, documentation, hyperlink navigation, and interaction control of JSON data.

-This specification defines JSON Schema core terminology and mechanisms, including pointing to another JSON Schema by reference, dereferencing a JSON Schema reference, specifying the dialect being used, and defining terms.
+This specification defines JSON Schema core terminology and mechanisms, including pointing to another JSON Schema by reference, dereferencing such a reference, specifying the dialect being used, and defining terms.

-Other specifications define keywords that perform assertions about validation, linking, annotation, navigation, interaction, as well as other related concepts such as output formats.
+Other specifications define additional behaviors.
+Examples of such behaviors include validation, linking, annotation, navigation, interaction, and other related concepts such as output formats.

 ## Conventions and Terminology